Chunkwise/chunkwise_local/cdk/README.md

 # Chunkwise CDK Deployment

-This CDK application automates the production deployment of Chunkwise, a document chunking evaluation platform and a RAG data ingestion pipeline, to AWS.
+This CDK application automates the deployment of Chunkwise, a document chunking evaluation platform and a RAG data ingestion pipeline, to AWS.

 ⚠️ **Important - Production Configuration** ⚠️: